While overall income has grown, so has the gap between the highest income earners and others

 - Income Security Advocacy Centre.
 OW & ODSP Rates and OCB amounts.

 - Ontario Ministry of Labour 2014.
 Minimum Wage in Ontario: Profile and Trends.
 Accessed December 1, 2015

 - Statistics Canada.
 CANSIM Table 326-0020

 Although Ottawa is a relatively wealthy city, large segments of the population live on low income.
 Immigrants, indigenous people and those living with disabilities are all disproportionately represented in the low-income population.
 Mental health or addiction issues and chronic physical illnesses also increase the risk of living on low income.

-Median income for Ottawa residents over 65 is high compared to Canada as a whole, but 5% live in low income, and in some neighbourhoods the proportion is over 25%.
+Median income for Ottawa residents over 65 is high compared to Canada as a whole, but as of 2016.
+10% live in low income, and in some neighbourhoods the proportion is over 25%.
 Those living with low income in rural areas often experience greater challenges in accessing affordable transportation and services.

 The low income measure used for the top three statistics in this graphic is the Low-income measure after tax (LIM-AT).
 The LIM-AT is 50% of the median after-tax income of households, but attributed down to the individual level.
 First, household after-tax income per individual is calculated to account for households of varying sizes.
 The LIM-AT is then 50% of the median of all these incomes.
 The low income measure used for the statistic on visible minority children is the Low-Income Cut-Off (LICO).

 - City of Ottawa 2010.
 People Living in Poverty.
 Accessed April 11, 2016.